 Step Two: Each application is assigned a number which allows all names and addresses to be omitted.

 Step Four: Parents are notified via the U.S. Postal Service, using only the physical mailing address indicated on the application submitted of either their child’s acceptance and/or waitlist for the Pre-K program in the Rankin County School District.
-Notifications letters are not mailed to Post Office boxes.
+Notification letters are not mailed to Post Office boxes.